pmean/build-website/text/99/entry.md

 - Data management
 output: html_document
 ---
-*Dear Professor Mean, I\'m about to start typing in my research data.
+*Dear Professor Mean, I'm about to start typing in my research data.
 Do you have any general guidelines for data entry?*

 > Spreadsheets allow you enormous flexibility in how you enter your